top of page

 REGISTRATION

-Friday 2nd June 2023, 1500 hours at the Lands End Hostel,
+Friday 31st May 2024, 1500 hours at the Lands End Hostel.

-On the 2nd we will be ready to welcome you to get yourselves settled into accommodation and register at YHA Lands End from 1500 onwards.
+On the Friday 31st we will be ready to welcome you to get yourselves settled into the accommodation and register at YHA Lands End from 1500 onwards.
 After we’ve shown you to your bed / room, during registration we will issue you with your Adventure Pack.

 There is one Adventure pack per person.
 Your Event Pack will contain:

 • Numbered tags for your bags x 3 (overnight bag, transition bag, running bag).
+These tags may break over time.
+Please ensure that your bags are well labelled and identifiable.

 • Satellite Tracking device.